SparkPost/support-docs/articles/user-guide/subaccounts.md

 The master account may submit traffic on behalf of the subaccount SMTP by providing the subaccount's API key with an SMTP grant in the TLS auth-password field. **Note**: The master account can send using a master account API key by appending the standard "SMTP_Injection" user with the subaccount ID.
 Please refer to [the documentation](https://developers.sparkpost.com/api/?_ga=1.144252341.1033930248.1481562971#/introduction/smtp-relay-endpoints) for specifics on how to perform this operation.

+**Event Webhooks**

+The master account may create a webhook as the subaccount with the webhooks API by including the X-MSYS-SUBACCOUNT HTTP header.
+If the header is not present, the webhook will be executed as the master account.

 ### Subaccount Self Service

 Subaccounts have limited access to system operations, data, and assets.
 The access will be limited to the API key permissions you provide to the subaccount.
 Subaccounts can only retrieve their own message events data, which is sourced from the message events API.